 Talking about the slavery movies, one cannot forget to mention the beautiful yet cruel piece of art; Mandela: Long Walk to Freedom.
 This film outlines the struggles of Nelson Mandela and how he fought for the freedom of Africans.

 The character of Mandela, played by one of the finest Hollywood actor Idris Alba provides complete justice to the role.
-Since the movie is based on Mandela’s autobiography, and it is clear that the film depicts the vision of Mandela.
+Since the movie is based on Mandela’s autobiography, it is clear that the film depicts his vision.
 It also explains how Mandela co-founded ANCYL (African National Congress Youth League) and how his action led to his life imprisonment.
 The movie portrays historical events; thus, the film has an impressive 7.1 rating on IMDB.
 It is one of the best slavery movies on Netflix you can start with.